Prof. Wang Jun (王钧 教授）

 Fellow of IEEE & IAPR

-Biography: Jun Wang is the Chair Professor Computational Intelligence in the Department of Computer Science and School of Data Science at City University of Hong Kong.
+Biosketch: Jun Wang is the Chair Professor Computational Intelligence in the Department of Computer Science and School of Data Science at City University of Hong Kong.
 Prior to this position, he held various academic positions at Dalian University of Technology, Case Western Reserve University, University of North Dakota, and the Chinese University of Hong Kong.
 He also held various short-term visiting positions at USAF Armstrong Laboratory, RIKEN Brain Science Institute, Dalian University of Technology, Huazhong University of Science and Technology, and Shanghai Jiao Tong University (Changjiang Chair Professor).
-He received a B.S. degree in electrical engineering and an M.S. degree in systems engineering from Dalian University of Technology and his Ph.D. degree in systems engineering from Case Western Reserve University.
+He received a B.S. degree in electrical engineering and an M.S. degree from Dalian University of Technology and his Ph.D. degree from Case Western Reserve University.
 His current research interests include neural networks and their applications.
-He published about 200 journal papers, 15 book chapters, 11 edited books, and numerous conference papers in these areas.
-He is the Editor-in-Chief of the IEEE Transactions on Cybernetics.
-He also served as an Associate Editor of the IEEE Transactions on Neural Networks (1999-2009), IEEE Transactions on Cybernetics and its predecessor (2003-2013), and IEEE Transactions on Systems, Man, and Cybernetics – Part C (2002–2005), as a member of the editorial board of Neural Networks (2012-2014), editorial advisory board of International Journal of Neural Systems (2006-2013.
-He was an organizer of several international conferences such as the General Chair of the 13th International Conference on Neural Information Processing (2006) and the 2008 IEEE World Congress on Computational Intelligence, and a Program Chair of the IEEE International Conference on Systems, Man, and Cybernetics (2012).
+He published over 230 journal papers, 15 book chapters, 11 edited books, and numerous conference papers in these areas.
+He is the Editor-in-Chief of the IEEE Transactions on Cybernetics (2014-2019).
+He served as an Associate Editor of the IEEE Transactions on Neural Networks (1999-2009), IEEE Transactions on Cybernetics and its predecessor (2003-2013), and IEEE Transactions on Systems, Man, and Cybernetics: Part C (2002–2005), as a member of the editorial board of Neural Networks (2012-2014), editorial advisory board of International Journal of Neural Systems (2006-2013.
+He was an organizer of many international conferences such as the General Chair of the 13th/25th International Conference on Neural Information Processing (2006/2018), the 2008 IEEE World Congress on Computational Intelligence, and a Program Chair of the IEEE International Conference on Systems, Man, and Cybernetics (2012).
 He is an IEEE Fellow, IAPR Fellow, CAAI Fellow.
-He was a Distinguished Lecturer of the IEEE Computational Intelligence Society Distinguished Lecturer (2010-2012, 2014-2016) and the IEEE Systems, Man and Cybernetics Society - SMCS (2017-2019).
-In addition, he served as President of Asia Pacific Neural Network Assembly (APNNA) in 2006 and many organizations such as IEEE Fellow Committee; IEEE Computational Intelligence Society Awards Committee; IEEE SMCS Board of Governors.
-He is a recipient of an IEEE Transactions on Neural Networks Outstanding Paper Award and APNNA Outstanding Achievement Award in 2011, Neural Networks Pioneer Award in 2014, CAAI Wu Wenjun AI Science and Technology Achievement Award in 2016, and IEEE SMCS Norbert Wiener Award and Outstanding Contribution Award in 2019, among other distinctions.
+He was a Distinguished Lecturer of the IEEE Computational Intelligence Society - CIS (2010-2012, 2014-2016) and the IEEE Systems, Man and Cybernetics Society - SMCS (2017-2019).
+In addition, he served in many professional organizations such as Asia Pacific Neural Network Assembly (APNNA) as President (2006) and IEEE Fellow Committee; IEEE CIS Awards Committee; IEEE SMCS Board of Governors.
+He is a recipient of the APNNA Outstanding Achievement Award in 2011, IEEE CIS Neural Networks Pioneer Award in 2014, CAAI Wu Wenjun AI Science and Technology Achievement Award in 2016, and IEEE SMCS Norbert Wiener Award and Outstanding Contribution Award in 2019, among other distinctions.

 Prof. Yuanqing Li (李远清 教授）